jchenek/commands_for_a_comparative_genomics_study_of_global_ANME/README.md

 All MAGs used in this study have been deposited in National Omics Data Encyclopedia (NODE) under the project number OEP002857.

 All bioinformatics commands are available in "main_commands.txt".
-Customized perl scripts are  available in dir "scripts".